Your Reaction to this story

 Two students were recently arrested at the Center for Community for unlawful sale and possession of the drug.

-“[Adderall] tends to make you more focused and attentive,” Dr. Emily McCort, a psychiatrist at Wardenburg, said.
+“[Adderall] tends to make you more focused and attentive,” said Dr. Emily McCort, a psychiatrist at Wardenburg.
 “If you take too much, some of the side effects are psychosis and agitation, insomnia and tremor, an increase in heart rate or arrhythmia.”

 “I used to sell mostly to students when I was a freshman, those were the people I knew,” he said.
 “Now that I’m off-campus, the average person that comes over to my house is no younger than 28-50.”

-Unless the people he’s dealing to are friends, John says he doesn’t sell to CU students so he can protect his identity and his reputation as a dealer.
-John said he equates being older with being trustworthy, and he trusts people out of college to keep his identity and illegal activities from police.
+Unless the people he’s dealing to are friends, John said he doesn’t sell to CU students so he can protect his identity and his reputation as a dealer.
+He said he equates being older with being trustworthy, and he trusts people out of college to keep his illegal activities from police.

-“I don’t really sell to CU kids because they know me,” John says.
+“I don’t really sell to CU kids because they know me,” John said.
 “I sell to older people because they are either buying or selling other drugs, and they don’t rob or steal.”

 “Last year during finals I turned my phone off because random people were calling me,” he said.
 “I turned it on right after finals.
 I could have filled 150 pills.”

-He does not take Adderall himself anymore, he said, because he doesn’t like the way it makes him feel, but the doctors who prescribe him the drug don’t know that.
+He doesn’t take Adderall anymore, he said, because he doesn’t like the way it makes him feel, but the doctors who prescribe him the drug don’t know that.

 John has been getting a lot of Vyvanse recently, which he trades for some of his supply of Adderall.
 He gets the Vyvanse in 70mg capsules and often cuts it with antidepressants.

 “People I don’t like get Vyvanse with antidepressants,” he says.
 “It tastes the same and it’s not noticeable for several days.
 I can cut it up to six times, I’ve done more and I’ve done less.”